tanaikech/RichTextAssistant/README.md

 As a limitation, in the current stage, the lists and images cannot be used with the rich text of Google Spreadsheet.
 So please use only the texts with the text style.

+# Sample scripts

+- You can see the sample scripts at "[Enriched Management of Rich Text on Google Spreadsheet using Google Apps Script](https://tanaikech.github.io/2023/04/02/enriched-management-of-rich-text-on-google-spreadsheet-using-google-apps-script/)".

 ---

 <a name="licence"></a>